For many travelers to Japan, the allure of Saga Prefecture lies in its world-class ceramics. The towns of Arita and Imari are legendary.

 The Reality Check: Assessing the “Bull in a China Shop” Risk

-If you are traveling with a child who is currently in a “grab everything” phase, or a runner who doesn’t watch where they are going, you need to manage your expectations.
+If you are traveling with a child in a “grab everything” phase, or a runner who doesn’t watch where they go, manage your expectations.
 You likely won’t be able to leisurely browse high-end galleries while your child stands quietly.

 Arita with Kids: Treasure Hunting and Palaces